cks844/Data_Analysis_Webapplication/README.md

 The Data Analysis Application is a web-based tool for uploading, analyzing, and visualizing CSV data files.
 Developed with Django, it provides functionalities to handle missing values, generate plots, and display various statistics about the data.

 ## Features
 - **Upload CSV Files**: Allows users to upload CSV files for analysis.
 Only CSV files are supported.
-Otherwise a warning is shown
+Otherwise a warning is shown.
 - **Data Analysis**: Displays the head and summary statistics of the uploaded data.
 - **Handle Missing Values**: Options to remove or fill missing values in the dataset.
 - **Visualization**: Generates histograms and combined histograms of numerical columns in the data.